archit-soni/AWS-Project/README.md

     value sent:          0 ETH
     total cost:          0.08193354 ETH

-3. On the third terminal window make sure you are in the ShareToWinRestApi folder.
+3. On the third terminal window make sure you are in the ArtistplaceRestApi folder.
 Copy the contract address that is displayed on the second terminal when you ran the migrate truffle command into the envExport.sh file and run the following commands

 ```console
 source envExport.sh